zjswanson/cipher-drupal/README.md

 ## Description

-_HP's Books gives a simple demonstration of several basic drupal features, including creating custom modules with handwritten php function for drupal, drupal form hooks, and use of built-in and custom validation._
+_IndeCipherable gives a simple demonstration of several basic drupal features, including creating custom modules with handwritten php function for drupal, drupal form hooks, and use of built-in and custom validation._

 ## Setup/Installation Requirements